rodrigopace/oci-network-firewall-lab/README.md

     terraform apply (if everything is OK, type `yes` and hit Enter)
     ```

 5. At this stage (and after about 40-50 minutes) your architecture should have been deployed successfully.
-You can proceed to check logs and test access to the web pages available in this laboratory.
+As the route tables are created after the OCI Network Firewall, wait a couple of minutes to let the LBs correctly access its backends servers.
+After that you can proceed to check logs and test access to the web pages available in this laboratory.
 You can, then, proceed to the next section for configuring your **OCI Network Firewall** to a better understanding of how configure, troubleshoot and visualize your OCI Network Firewall resource.

 6. If you no longer require your infrastructure, you can run this command to destroy the resources: